Janine Bell Janine Bell

 Disappointingly, Mt Fuji was shrouded by cloud on this day.
 As we discovered later, that was not an unusual thing.
 Our long forest hike, however, was beautiful, though muddy, with interesting shrines, and a temple under construction in the traditional, exquisite, handmade Japanese style.

-It was an obvious place for spirituality - nature whispered in soft tweets and intermittent breezes, rustling the leaves of mature deciduous trees and evergreens - releasing fresh, sappy, aromas.
+It was an obvious place for spirituality - nature whispered in soft tweets and intermittent breezes, rustling the leaves of mature deciduous trees and evergreens as they released fresh, sappy, aromas.

 We made our way back down to the town, though relaxed and happy, we were not fully satiated, having missed out on our view of the famous mountain.